floybix/floybix.github.io/_drafts/attempting-nab.md

 | selected Comportex model, delta anomaly score | 64.6     | 58.8        | 69.6        |
 | selected Comportex model, raw bursting score  | 59.5     | 53.4        | 63.8        |

-A model variant that achieves a notably better _low FP rate_ score of 59.8 is also described below under **Effective time steps**.
+A model variant that achieves a notably better **low FP rate** score of 59.8 is also described below under **Effective time steps**.

 ### Discussion

+This is a good result and confirms that Comportex is a competitive implementation of HTM.
+But the most interesting part is how this allows us to run a bunch of experiments to tease apart the contribution of different aspects of the models.
+Let look at the most important ones:

 #### First-order